daniahsn/my-password-validator/README.md

 2. In this second part, you will implement a simple password validator and deploy it.

+The goal of this activity is to first deploy the unimplemented password validator, and once your deployment is successful, edit the `main.py` to implement the code logic that is missing, see `FIXME` comment.

 ## Instructions

 ### Initial Deployment